 Nepal Orphans Home’s Provision for Rescued Kamlaris

-Early in 2008 Nepal Orphans Home began collaboration with Society Welfare Action Nepal (SWAN), a Nepali nongovernmental organization operating in the Dang district, to rescue kamlari girls from indentured servitude.
+Early in 2008 Nepal Orphans Home (NOH) began collaboration with Society Welfare Action Nepal (SWAN), a Nepali nongovernmental organization operating in the Dang district, to rescue Kamlari girls from indentured servitude.
 NOH renovated two buildings in Narti and opened the Lawajuni (New Beginning) Home, providing shelter, food, clothing, schooling, and health care for girls rescued by SWAN.
-Over that year more than 60 girls who had been sold into slavery came to the Lawajuni Home, gaining their freedom, recovering their childhoods and attending school.
+Over that year many girls who had been sold into slavery came to Lawajuni, gaining their freedom, recovering their childhoods and attending school.